pigatron-industries/xen_octasource/README.md

 ### 1 Phased

 Each output wave is the same frequency but phase shifted by 45 degrees.
+* Trigger: Will reset the phases back to initial values.

 ### 2 Multiplied

 Each output is double the frequency of the previous output.
+* Trigger: Will reset the phases back to initial values.

 ### 3 Uncorrelated

 A range of frequency outputs that are uncorrelated to each other.
 In this case multiplied by an irrational number, Pi.
+* Trigger: This mode starts off each wave at a completely random phase.
+When a trigger is received the phases are re-randomised, so can be used to create almost completely random voltages.

 ---